Freerezervex/Follow_bot-instagram-/README.md

 # Follow_bot-instagram-
-Really simple follow bot for Instagram.
+Simple follow bot for Instagram.
 Exploring marketing options using this script.
+Need to fix bot restriction message that pops up after a certain period due to Instagram TOS Need to fix the scroll logic
+Need to fix targeting logic

+Coming soon:
+- mutual unfollow bot
+- more seamless logic
+- interactive UI to tweak specific wants